pat0nn/vit-bartpho/README.md

 # Force reprocessing of the dataset
 python main.py --mode train --force_preprocess

+# Choose which caption field to use (segment_caption or caption)
+python main.py --mode train --use_segment_caption True  # Use segment_caption field (default)
+python main.py --mode train --use_segment_caption False  # Use caption field

 # Train with a specific experiment name for tracking
 python main.py --mode train --use_wandb --experiment_name my_experiment
 ```